-In summary, the Raina gram panchayat has a rather good database for people and their public policies at the village level, on the basis of a more people-oriented panchayat system than elsewhere.
+In summary, the Raina gram panchayat has a rather good database for people and their public policies at the village level, based on a more people-oriented panchayat system than elsewhere.
 However, we have also identified some problems in the panchayat database.

 - a.
-In the absence of an integrated system of land records and agricultural statistics in West Bengal, there is no village level plot-wise data on land ownership, tenancy, land use, cropping pattern and agricultural production.
-Data on land ownership and tenancy are maintained at the Block Land and Land Reform Offices and panchayats have access to this data.
-But the data are not updated periodically, which limits the use of this data for local-level planning. - b.
-There is no uniformity in the types of registers maintained at the different panchayats across the State.
-Probably the situation we found at the Raina gram panchayat does not apply to other areas in West Bengal.
-The High Level Committee recommends that the Directorate of Economics and Statistics in respective States should play an important role in ensuring statistical quality and standards by providing the necessary guidelines and training to panchayat staff in the consolidation and maintenance of local level database (Government of India 2006, p.31). - c.
-Our case study focuses on a well running gram panchayat.
-In other parts of West Bengal or in other States in India where the Panchayati Raj Institutions are weak, the quality of village administrative records may not be so good.
-(According to our study at a village in Maharashtra, for example, the quality of IDCS registers was not so good).
+In the absence of an integrated system of land records and agricultural statistics in West Bengal, no village-level plot-wise data exist related to land ownership, tenancy, land use, cropping pattern, and agricultural production.
+Data on land ownership and tenancy are maintained at the Block Land and Land Reform Offices, and panchayats have access to these data.
+However, the data are not updated periodically, which limits the use of such data for local-level planning. - b.
+No uniformity exists in the types of registers maintained at the different panchayats across the state.
+The situation found at the Raina gram panchayat probably does not apply to other areas in West Bengal.
+The High Level Committee recommends that the Directorate of Economics and Statistics in respective states should play an important role in ensuring statistical quality and standards by providing the necessary guidelines and training to panchayat staff in the consolidation and maintenance of local-level databases (Government of India 2006, p.31). - c.
+Our case study focuses on a well-running gram panchayat.
+In other parts of West Bengal or in other states in India where the Panchayati Raj Institutions are weak, the quality of village administrative records may not be so good.
+(According to our study in a village in Maharashtra, for example, the quality of ICDS registers was not so good).

 Village records available at the gram panchayat and other departments may prove to be very useful for village studies.
 The panchayat administrative records will be useful if the village studies are concerned with the aspects that the panchayat administration has been formally recording.
-Furthermore, household level data on many parameters are available at the panchayats and villages from multiple sources (ICDS registers, village school registers, household surveys conducted by the gram panchayat), which can be used for village studies if we are allowed to access such data.
+Furthermore, household-level data on many parameters are available at the panchayats and villages from multiple sources (ICDS registers, village school registers, household surveys conducted by the gram panchayat), which can be used for village studies if we are allowed to access such data.
 In the case of Raina gram panchayat and other agencies that we visited, they were very forthcoming in sharing information with us.
-The Right to Information Act, 2005 also secures certain rights to access administrative records at the gram panchayats, if the larger public interest justifies the disclosure of such information (Article 8).
-However, a critical examination of the statistical system at the corresponding panchayats like this study will be required to assess the quality of the data.
+The Right to Information Act, 2005, also secures certain rights to access administrative records at the gram panchayats, if the larger public interest justifies the disclosure of such information (Article 8).
+However, a critical examination of the statistical system at the corresponding panchayats, as in the current study, will be required to assess the quality of the data.

-10 The erstwhile ryotwari States in India have village level agencies to collect seasonal data on land ownership, tenancy, land use, cropping pattern and crop production for each plot in the village.
+&lt;sup>10 The erstwhile ryotwari States in India have village level agencies to collect seasonal data on land ownership, tenancy, land use, cropping pattern and crop production for each plot in the village.
 The permanently settled States Kerala, West Bengal and Orissa do not have such a system.